Satisfactory Academic Progress

 Scholarships and grants; which include university merit and need-based funds, Pell Grants, SEOG and PHEAA grants, will normally be applied toward your university charges during the ten days immediately preceding the first day of each semester.
 Student loans will normally be applied toward your university charges on the first day of each semester.

 Financial Aid awarded and administered by the Financial Aid Office (except Federal Work Study) is disbursed by the Cashier’s Office.
 Financial aid is first used to pay any outstanding tuition, fees, room and board charges for each semester.
-If you are due a refund, you will be notified by the Cashier’s Office via email within the first three weeks of each semester.
-Refund checks must be picked up at the Cashier’s Office, Monday – Friday, 8:30 a.m. to 4:30 p.m.
+If you are due a refund, you will be notified by the Cashier’s Office via email.
+Students are encouraged to sign up for eRefunds to receive their refunds most efficiently.
+Students receiving checks may pick them up at the Cashier’s Office, Monday – Friday, 8:30 a.m. to 4:30 p.m.
 All students must show their student ID card or driver’s license when picking up refund checks.

 Scholarships are split into two equal disbursements, half for each semester, unless your donor requests a single disbursement.